Scheme coverage

 • Able to directly influence budgets

-In any given Workers’ Days and Wages period where an individual apprentice or worker performs covered work for at least two thirds of his/her employment, the employer must record 100% of that individual’s employment the Workers’ Days & Wages form for that period.
+Under the Rules of the scheme, in any given Workers’ Days and Wages period where an individual Apprentice or Worker performs covered work for at least two -thirds of their employment, the Employer must record 100% of that individual’s employment in the Workers’ Days & Wages Return for that period.
+This is referred to by LeavePlus as the Two-thirds Rule.

-Therefore, where a Worker is considered fully covered according to the Two Thirds Rule, the employer must base contributions to LeavePlus on 100% of the worker’s gross ordinary wages (not including overtime) for the total number of days worked.
+Therefore, where a Worker is considered fully covered according to the Two-thirds Rule, the Employer is required to pay Long Service Leave Charges to LeavePlus calculated on 100% of the worker’s Ordinary Pay (not including overtime) for the total number of days worked.

-Where the proportion of covered work to non-covered work is more than two thirds (in this case 66%), the days and wages must be rounded up to reflect the full employment period.
+Where the proportion of covered work to non-covered work is more than two-thirds (in this case 67%), the days and wages must be rounded up to reflect the full employment period.

 43 $7,396 65 $11,180

-Equally, where a worker has split duties between on-site-construction roles and office-admin or surveying responsibilities, the two thirds will also apply:
+Equally, where a worker has split duties between on-site-construction roles and office administration or surveying responsibilities, the Two-thirds Rule will also apply.

-In this example, an employee may work for the employer for the full WDW period (65 days) but perform a mix of covered (on-site-construction – 47 days) and non-covered (office-admin/surveying – 18 days) work.
+In this example, a Worker may work for the Employer for the full WDW period (65 days) but perform a mix of covered (on-site-construction = 47 days) and non-covered (office adminstration/surveying = 18 days) work.

 47 $8,930 65 $12,350

-For all instances where the proportion of covered work to non-covered work does not exceed two-thirds, then the service should be reported only as the days performing covered work and their equivalent total gross wages.
+For all instances where the proportion of covered work to non-covered work does not exceed two-thirds, then the service should be reported only as the days performing covered work and their equivalent total Ordinary Pay.